deebyanshujha/Lamb/README.md

 ## What Lamb Is

-Lamb is a Java implementation of a Lox-style tree-walk interpreter.
+Lamb is a Java implementation of a small tree-walk scripting language.
 It is small enough to study end to end, but rich enough to demonstrate the important ideas behind language implementation:

 - Lexical analysis with a scanner.
 - Recursive descent parsing with operator precedence.